SableRaf/opengraph-image/README.md

+>[!WARNING]
+> This tool is under construction.
+The GitHub action is not functional.

 This node.js tool generates a custom [OpenGraph](https://www.opengraph.xyz/) image that displays the repository details and stats.
 Your can choose what elements are included in the image and even use a custom background.

 ![Repo OpenGraph Image](example-og-image.png)